Battle of Caseros: Death of Chilavert

 As the battle concluded, despite being given several occasions to escape, Chilavert is said to have waited calmly by his cannon, awaiting the arrival of Urquiza.
 Upon his arrival, the two engaged in an argument: Urquiza recriminated him for his defection from the "anti-tyrannical" cause, while Chilavert retorted that the only traitor between them was Urquiza for requesting the help of Brazilians to attack his own country.
-Urquiza ordered that Chilavert be executed with his back facing a firing squad (a punishment resevered for traitors).
-However, when he was brought to the executation site, he began to fight his captors, demanding to be shot in the front and with an uncovered face.
+Urquiza ordered that Chilavert be executed with his back facing a firing squad (a punishment reserved for traitors).
+However, when he was brought to the execution site, he began to fight his captors, demanding to be shot in the front and with an uncovered face.
 In the end, he was stabbed with bayonets and pummeled with rifle butts until he perished.
 His body went unburied for several days.